CogTree: Cognition Tree Loss for Unbiased Scene Graph Generation: Experiments

 \subsection{Parameter Analysis}

-In Table \ref{tab:parameter-loss}, we assess the influence of different values of $\lambda$ on the performance. $\lambda=1$ achieves the best performance on most metrics.
+In Table \ref{tab:parameter-loss}, we assess the effect of $\lambda$ in Eq.\ref{eq:fullLoss}. $\lambda=1$ achieves the best performance on most metrics.
 The performance drops slightly in the range of $[0.7,1.3]$.
-We also vary the number of O2O and R2O blocks from 2 to 4 in SG-Transformer (see Appendix 2.2) and obtain the highest mR@K with 3 O2O blocks and 2 R2O blocks.
+We also vary the number of O2O and R2O blocks from 2 to 4 in SG-Transformer and obtain the highest mR@K with 3 O2O blocks and 2 R2O blocks.
 We use the above settings in our full model.